 1 1/2 tablespoons of Italian flat-leaf parsley, finely chopped

-Preheat oven to 350 degrees F.
+Preheat oven to 350°F.

 Melt 4 tablespoons of butter in a large saucepot over medium heat.
 Add the diced onions and sauté until softened, about 5 to 6 minutes.
-Sprinkle in the flour and cook stirring constantly, 1 minute.
+Sprinkle in the flour and cook, stirring constantly, 1 minute.
 While whisking, add the milk, Kosher salt, and freshly ground black pepper.
-Cook, stirring constantly, until mixture comes to a boil.
+Cook, stirring constantly, until the mixture comes to a boil.

 Immediately remove the pan from the heat and add the cheddar cheese and parmesan cheese.
-Mix until combined and cheese is melted.
+Mix until combined and the cheese is melted.
 Finally, stir in cream cheese until melted.

 Tightly covered with foil, bake in a preheated oven until hot throughout, about 40 to 50 minutes.
 Remove foil during the last 10 minutes so the top can become golden brown.
 Garnish with freshly chopped Italian flat-leaf parsley.